mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 * Release Manager prepares bullet points and release headline for release announcement
 * Release Manager reviews the outline \(benefits and order of features\) with PMs
-  * Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier to identify which 1-2 features are highlighted in the title
+  * Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier to identify which feature should be the main highlight
   * Do not include plugins that haven't been added to the Plugin Marketplace by code complete deadline to avoid cutting those plugins from the blog post draft in the last minute if any development issues arise
 * Release Manager and PMs decide which sections of the release announcement will have an accompanying screenshot/photo
 * Release Manager leads PMs to arrive at a decision on the theme / main highlight for the blog post